um-pdavila/acs_docs/docs/triton/2-sw/jh.rst

 Notebook Editor page, you can change kernel by clicking ``Kernel`` in the menubar and choosing ``Change kernel``.

 -  Anaconda2 Base (Python 2.7) and Anaconda3 Base (Python 3.7) kernels are the Anaconda base environments.
 Each of them has over 150 packages automatically installed.
-You can check the packages using the following commands after you login to Triton via SSH.
+You can check the packages using the following commands after you login to Triton via SSH. ($ ``ssh <caneid>@triton.ccs.miami.edu``)

    - For Anaconda2, $ ``source /share/apps/anaconda2/2019.10/etc/profile.d/conda.sh``
    - For Anaconda3, $ ``source /share/apps/anaconda3/2019.10/etc/profile.d/conda.sh``